Book an appointment using SetMore

 Some people in your position will compromise with themselves and seek nonlegal remedies to their problems involving family violence.
 You may have attempted to resolve the issue temporarily by personally negotiating with your spouse or partner or physically leaving the residence you share with them.
 Counseling through your church or other organization can yield sustainable results in some circumstances but are temporary fixes in others.
 Contacting the police or other law enforcement may prevent individual instances of violence but would not be advisable if you are attempting to stop the abuse altogether.

 The problem that people run into when attempting to glue together this hodge-podge of remedies is that none of them can work one hundred percent of the time.
-Game plans are abandoned in favor of others that appear to be more likely to yield positive results.
-A judge should consider that because your only goal is your safety and survival that whatever choices you have made to protect yourself to this point likely haven’t been made with any specific strategy in mind other than day-to-day survival.
+Game plans are often discarded in favor of alternatives that seem more likely to produce positive outcomes.
+A judge should take into account that your primary concern is your safety and survival.
+Therefore, any choices you’ve made to protect yourself likely haven’t been made with a specific strategy in mind, but rather for day-to-day survival.

 Summarizing family violence from the perspective of the victim